InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 Organized informational content can be much more effective and helpful than simply Googling each question or browsing YouTube videos.

-Here are some of he resources I found most usefull and refered to most often:
+Here are some of he resources I found most useful and referred to most often:

 ### Free